venicegeo/pz-docs/documents/devguide/index.md

 		return inputObj[uniqueKey].(map[string]interface{})
 	}

 This in turn also effects trigger queries as the variables users are trying to query have had there names changed.
-This is accounted for [here](https://github.com/venicegeo/pz-workflow/blob/ac6a9287aea9e9ec24a83a38e1b19895a14df730/workflow/TriggerDB.go#L375) and the following functions.
+This is accounted for <a target="_blank" href="https://github.com/venicegeo/pz-workflow/blob/ac6a9287aea9e9ec24a83a38e1b19895a14df730/workflow/TriggerDB.go#L375">here</a> and the following functions.

 #### Event index version number

-When creating a trigger, workflow creates a [percolator query](https://www.elastic.co/guide/en/elasticsearch/reference/2.0/search-percolate.html) in the events index.
+When creating a trigger, workflow creates a <a target="_blank" href="https://www.elastic.co/guide/en/elasticsearch/reference/2.0/search-percolate.html">percolator query</a> in the events index.
 For simplicity, workflow allows percolator queries to contain dot notation for terms.
 This can only be done by tricking an index into thinking it is an index from elasticsearch 2.0, as this was the last time dot notation was permitted in percolator queries.
-This is done [here](https://github.com/venicegeo/pz-workflow/blob/ac6a9287aea9e9ec24a83a38e1b19895a14df730/db/000-Event.sh#L41).
+This is done <a target="_blank" href="https://github.com/venicegeo/pz-workflow/blob/ac6a9287aea9e9ec24a83a38e1b19895a14df730/db/000-Event.sh#L41">here</a>.

 ## Job Common

-The [Job Common](https://github.com/venicegeo/pz-jobcommon) (or Java Common) project is a Java library that contains various useful utility classes and serializable [models](https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/model/) that are used commonly throughout the Java applications in the Piazza Core.
+The <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon">Job Common</a> (or Java Common) project is a Java library that contains various useful utility classes and serializable <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/model/">models</a> that are used commonly throughout the Java applications in the Piazza Core.

 ### Building and Running Locally

-For instructions on how to include this library in your Java project, through Maven, please see the [Repo Documentation](https://github.com/venicegeo/pz-jobcommon).
+For instructions on how to include this library in your Java project, through Maven, please see the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon">repository documentation</a>.
 This contains all information needed to connect to the Piazza S3 Maven repository and include the Common library as a dependency in your `pom.xml` file.

 ### Spring Beans

 This project contains a variety of Spring Beans that are used to wrap core Piazza services, such as the Logger, in order to provide a handy Java API for interactions that conform to Spring standards.

 **IMPORTANT**:
-[PiazzaLogger](https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java) is created with `@Component` annotations, and can thus be `@Autowired` into your classes as normal.
-However, since these Beans are defined in an external project [`pz-jobcommon`](https://github.com/venicegeo/pz-jobcommon) then one slight change to your project annotation must be made to your Application file:
+<a target="_blank" href="https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java">PiazzaLogger</a> is created with `@Component` annotations, and can thus be `@Autowired` into your classes as normal.
+However, since these Beans are defined in an external project <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon">`pz-jobcommon`</a> then one slight change to your project annotation must be made to your Application file:

     @SpringBootApplication
     @ComponentScan({ "MY_NAMESPACE, util" })
     public class Application extends SpringBootServletInitializer {

 In the above syntax, the `@ComponentScan()` annotation was added.
 This is required in order to tell Spring to search for `@Components` in additional namespaces to your own.
 In this case, we are telling Spring to look in the `MY_NAMESPACE` package, which is a placeholder for your projects own namespace (such as `gateway` or `jobmanager`) — this will ensure your own project Components get picked up.
-Additionally, we tell Spring to look for Components in the [util](https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/util) namespace which is defined in the [pz-jobcommon](https://github.com/venicegeo/pz-jobcommon) project and contains the [PiazzaLogger](https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java) and [UUIDFactory](https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/util/UUIDFactory.java) classes.
+Additionally, we tell Spring to look for Components in the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/util">util</a> namespace which is defined in the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon">pz-jobcommon</a> project and contains the <a target="_blank" href="https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java">PiazzaLogger</a> and <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/util/UUIDFactory.java">UUIDFactory</a> classes.

-The above lines are required because, if not specified, Spring would only look for Components in the default project namespaces (represented by the placeholder `MY_NAMESPACE`) and would not find the components located in the [util](https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/util) package, and thus you would receive errors when attempting to Autowire something like the [PiazzaLogger](https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java).
+The above lines are required because, if not specified, Spring would only look for Components in the default project namespaces (represented by the placeholder `MY_NAMESPACE`) and would not find the components located in the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/tree/master/src/main/java/util">util</a> package, and thus you would receive errors when attempting to Autowire something like the <a target="_blank" href="https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java">PiazzaLogger</a>.

-If you do not wish to use the [PiazzaLogger](https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java) classes as Autowired Components in your application (which is highly recommended!) then you are free to instantiate them as normal using the provided constructors.
+If you do not wish to use the <a target="_blank" href="https://github.com/venicegeo/pz-javalogger/blob/master/src/main/java/org/slf4j/impl/PiazzaLogger.java">PiazzaLogger</a> classes as Autowired Components in your application (which is highly recommended!) then you are free to instantiate them as normal using the provided constructors.
 However, this is discouraged because you will have to inject the `url` values for each component directly from the constructor in order for these classes to function.
 It is much preferred to Autowire these components with appropriate `url` values (described in the below sections for each component) and letting Spring instantiate this for you.

 ## PiazzaLogger

-Provides a Java API to the [pz-logger](https://github.com/venicegeo/pz-logger) component.
+Provides a Java API to the <a target="_blank" href="https://github.com/venicegeo/pz-logger">pz-logger</a> component.

 The PiazzaLogger Bean has required property values.
 These must be placed in your `application.properties` or `application-cloud.properties` file in order for these components to work when Autowired.